zvjaceslavs/intshare/Storage_Devices/ReadyNAS/template_readynas_monitor_via_snmp/5.0/README.md

 # SNMP ReadyNAS

-## Description

-## Overview Monitor NETGEAR ReadyNAS storage devices via SNMP.
-This template was developed for the ReadyNAS 316.
-It monitors these items: 1. diskState 2. diskTemperature 3. fanRPM 4. fanStatus 5. volumeFreeSpace 6. volumeSize 7. volumeStatus Appropriate triggers for each item are also provided. ## Author Jeffrey H. Simonson

 ## Overview

 Monitor NETGEAR ReadyNAS storage devices via SNMP.
 This template was developed for the ReadyNAS 316.
 It monitors these items: